hees05/WebBlocker/README.md

-🛡️ SafeSurf Blocker — Chrome Extension
-A tool to protect your future self from brainrot on the web.

-SafeSurf Blocker is a Chrome Extension I built to help people surf the web a bit safer — especially in a world where everything is fighting for your attention (and not always in a good way).

-It blocks access to websites with dangerous or low-effort keywords that are known to lead to… well, brainrot.
-It doesn’t just stop you — it talks to you.
-Literally.

-When you hit a restricted page, Emily (an AI voice) pops up and tells you why this content is harmful.
-Then she asks you to repeat:

-“I will not search up <keyword> again.”

-And if you’re serious about bouncing?
-You’ll need to say “I’m sorry” out loud too.

-Funny?
-Yes.
-Cringe?
-Maybe.
-Effective?
-That’s the plan.

-This is meant for the future of healthier minds online.
-A gentle nudge when your brain needs it.

-✨ Features
-🔐 Blocks pages based on restricted keywords

-🧠 Asks you to reflect & apologise before letting you back

-🎙️ Uses voice recognition to hear you say the right things

-📊 Tracks which keywords triggered the blocker in a stats page

-🗣️ You can add/remove blocked words via your voice

-📢 Emily (the Neuphonic AI voice) reads warnings out loud

-🎤 Voice Commands
-You can say things like:

-"I will not search up <keyword> again" — unlocks the Go Back button

-"Can you add <word> to keyword?" — adds a keyword to the list

-"Can you delete <word> from the keywords?" — removes one

-"I'm sorry" — required to fully unlock the exit

-🛠️ Setup
-Clone or download this repo

-Open chrome://extensions

-Turn on Developer Mode

-Click Load unpacked

-Select the extension folder

-⚠️ Make sure you’re online so Neuphonic’s voice (Emily) works!

-📦 Tech Stack
-Vanilla JavaScript

-HTML + CSS

-Neuphonic AI voice API

-Chrome SpeechRecognition API

-Firebase (optional: for keyword tracking)

-⚠️ Why?
-Because the future of the web should support our brains — not melt them.

-This project is a mini step toward a world where tech helps people be intentional.
-Where habits don’t spiral silently.
-It’s not a replacement for real change, but it’s a solid speed bump on the road to brainrot.

-🙏 Credits
-Neuphonic (for Emily’s soothing-but-serious tone)

-The human brain (mine)

-Friends who tested and didn't judge me (much)
+# 🛡️ SafeSurf Blocker — Chrome Extension
+*A tool to protect your future self from brainrot on the web.*

+---

+## 🚀 Overview
+**SafeSurf Blocker** is a Chrome Extension developed to help users surf the internet more mindfully in a world where attention is constantly under siege.

+It blocks access to websites containing harmful, low-effort, or brain-melting content based on a list of predefined keywords.
+But it doesn’t just block — it speaks to you.

+When you try visiting a restricted site:
+> 🗣️ Emily (our AI voice assistant) explains why the page is blocked
+> 🎙️ Then asks you to say:
+> “I will not search up *<keyword>* again.”
+> 🙏 And finally —
+> You must say: “I’m sorry.” before you're allowed to go back.

+It may sound odd, but sometimes reflection and friction are powerful tools for change.

+---

+## ✨ Features

+- 🔐 **Blocks** pages based on dangerous or distracting keywords
+- 🎙️ **Voice recognition** to verify spoken phrases
+- 🧠 Promotes **self-reflection** and accountability
+- 📊 View **statistics** of blocked keyword attempts
+- 🗣️ Add/remove keywords using **voice commands**
+- 📢 Emily (powered by **Neuphonic**) delivers real-time spoken feedback
+- 🧾 Modal instructions to help you navigate how to use the voice interface

+---

+## 🎤 Voice Commands

+You can say the following:

+- `"I will not search up <keyword> again"`
+  → Unlocks the “Go Back” button

+- `"I'm sorry"`
+  → Confirms your reflection and finalises the unlock

+- `"Can you add <word> to keyword?"`
+  → Adds a word to the block list

+- `"Can you delete <word> from the keywords?"`
+  → Removes a blocked word

+---

+## 🛠️ Setup Instructions

+1. **Clone or download** this repository
+2. Open `chrome://extensions` in Google Chrome
+3. Enable **Developer Mode** (top right)
+4. Click **"Load unpacked"**
+5. Select the folder containing the extension files
+6. Ensure you have internet access — Neuphonic's AI voice requires it

+---

+## 📦 Tech Stack

+- **JavaScript (Vanilla)**
+- **HTML & CSS**
+- **Chrome SpeechRecognition API**
+- **Neuphonic AI Voice**
+- **Firebase Firestore** (optional - for storing keyword usage stats)

+---

+## ⚠️ Purpose

+This extension was created with the belief that the **future of the web** should protect users — not drain them.

+Whether you’re trying to break a habit, reduce distractions, or just stay on track — SafeSurf Blocker offers a **gentle intervention** when it’s needed most.

+It’s not meant to replace therapy, blockers, or real help.
+It’s just a tool — but it’s made with care, and a little bit of attitude.

+---

+## 🙏 Credits

+- **Neuphonic** — for the realistic and expressive voice of Emily
+- **Friends & testers** — for not judging me during testing
+- **My brain** — for deciding enough was enough with brainrot

+---

+> “To the future — a version of it where our minds stay a little sharper.”